Why is accreditation important to you?

 Accreditation assures that you are enrolled at an institution approved by the region's accrediting associations.
 In the United States, regional accreditation is considered the most rigorous and highest level of accreditation an institution can achieve.
 The credits you earn at an accredited institution may be submitted to other accredited institutions for transfer acceptance, if they are appropriate to the designated curriculum.
 It also means that the degree you earn is fully recognized throughout the nation.

-All TBR universities and community colleges are accredited by:
+The universities and community colleges featured on this website are accredited by:

 Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)